-A lot of early-stage eCommerce businesses package their orders from home, haul all their shipments for the day to the post office, and wait in line for the post office to print their labels on the spot.
-This is time consuming, and also expensive.
-Then you buy labels at the post office, you’re actually purchasing postage at Retail Rates – the most expensive pricing tier for shipping labels.
+A lot of early-stage e-commerce businesses package their orders from home, haul all their shipments for the day to the post office, and wait in line for the post office to print their labels on the spot.
+This is time-consuming, and also expensive.
+When you buy labels at the post office, you’re actually purchasing postage at Retail Rates – the most expensive pricing tier for shipping labels.

 Luckily, if you are in the know, you don’t have to waste time in line and can do it from home!
 There are many sites and online apps that allow you to print shipping labels (and even schedule a carrier pickup so you don’t have the trek to the post office at all), including this very app, ShippingEasy.